Pressure Cooker Soccer Mom Spaghetti and Meatballs uses frozen meatballs and premade spaghetti sauce, for when you need a super quick meal.

 Here is the handy printable recipe:

-- Add ½ cup of water to the Pressure Cooker cooking pot.
+- Add about 1/2 cup of Fresh Water to the Pressure Cooker cooking pot.

-- Dump in meatballs, Spaghetti Sauce, Spaghetti and Water.
+- Dump in meatballs, Spaghetti, Spaghetti Sauce, and the rest of the Jar of Water.
 Mix it a bit.

 - When Beep sounds, allow a 5 minute Natural Pressure Release then a Quick Release.